kohya-ss/sd-scripts/README.md

 pip install --use-pep517 --upgrade -r requirements.txt
 ```

-Once the commands have completed successfully you should be ready to use the new version.
+Once the commands have been executed successfully, you should be ready to use the new version.

 ## Credits

 The implementation for LoRA is based on [cloneofsimo's repo](https://github.com/cloneofsimo/lora).
-Thank you for great work!
+Thank you for the excellent work!

-The LoRA expansion to Conv2d 3x3 was initially released by cloneofsimo and its effectiveness was demonstrated at [LoCon](https://github.com/KohakuBlueleaf/LoCon) by KohakuBlueleaf.
-Thank you so much KohakuBlueleaf!
+The LoRA expansion to Conv2d 3x3 was initially released by cloneofsimo, and its effectiveness was demonstrated at [LoCon](https://github.com/KohakuBlueleaf/LoCon) by KohakuBlueleaf.
+Thank you so much, KohakuBlueleaf!

 ## License

-The majority of scripts is licensed under ASL 2.0 (including codes from Diffusers, cloneofsimo's and LoCon), however portions of the project are available under separate license terms:
+The majority of the scripts are licensed under ASL 2.0 (including codes from Diffusers, cloneofsimo's, and LoCon).
+However, portions of the project are available under separate license terms:

 [Memory Efficient Attention Pytorch](https://github.com/lucidrains/memory-efficient-attention-pytorch): MIT